kejsiStruga/artigiano_restaurant_web/README.md

 projekt_web.sql -> database

-login as admin
+LOGIN AS ADMIN
 username: kejsi
 password: admin2016

-login as a registered user
+LOGIN AS A REGISTERED USER
 username: ana
 password: user12016
-  or
+  OR
 username: jola
 password: user22016

-**the enter key is disabled
+**the enter key is disabled**